KrishJ4856/KrishJ4856/README.md

 <br/>
 <a href="https://krishwebdev.hashnode.dev/setting-up-your-tailwind-css-project" title="Setting Up Your Tailwind CSS Project"><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1672040492664/4a281667-a089-4afa-9ed4-32edcc314f73.png?w=1600&h=840&fit=crop&crop=entropy&auto=compress,format&format=webp" alt="Setting Up Your Tailwind CSS Project" width="400px" align="left" /></a>
 <a href="https://krishwebdev.hashnode.dev/setting-up-your-tailwind-css-project" title="Setting Up Your Tailwind CSS Project"><h3>Setting Up Your Tailwind CSS Project</h3></a>
-<strong> If you are new to Tailwind CSS, setting up your first Tailwind Project may be hard and confusing for most.
-Many give up learning this beautiful framework simply because they are doing some silly mistakes.../strong>
+ If you are new to Tailwind CSS, setting up your first Tailwind Project may be hard and confusing for most.
+Many give up learning this beautiful framework simply because they are doing some silly mistakes...
 <br/>
 </td>
 </tr>
 </table>

 ## Recent Threads On Twitter:
-<strong></strong>

 <table>
 <tr>